pgadmin-org/pgadmin4/docs/en_US/external_database.rst

 .. _external_database:

 ****************************************************
-`External database for pgAdmin configuration`:index:
+`External database for pgAdmin user settings`:index:
 ****************************************************

-The configurations used by pgAdmin are stored in the SQLite database.
-There are many settings stored in this database, like preferences, user accounts, auto-discovered servers, and many more.
+The user settings used by pgAdmin are stored in a SQLite database.
+In this database, many settings are stored, such as preferences, user accounts, auto-discovered servers, and many more.

-In SQLite, the database is stored in a single file that may be located anywhere in the directory, which means it is not prepared for failure (no HA support).
-In addition, it is not designed to handle many connections reading/writing data concurrently.
+As SQLite is a file-based database and it can be anywhere in the file system, so it is not designed to take care of failures (no HA support).
+Furthermore, it isn't designed to handle multiple connections concurrently reading/writing data to it.
+Example: In environments such as Kubernetes it may be useful to use an alternate backend to avoid using SQLite on non-ephemeral storage and to allow HA of the settings database.

-pgAdmin added support for storing configurations in an external database to prevent this.

-Added the 'CONFIG_DATABASE_URI' parameter in the :ref:`config.py <config_py>`
+In order to prevent this, pgAdmin now supports storing user settings in an external database using the new 'CONFIG_DATABASE_URI' parameter in the :ref:`config.py <config_py>` file.
-file.

 Use SQLite Database
 *******************

-To use SQLite Database, make sure CONFIG_DATABASE_URI is empty string, such as ''.
+In order to use SQLite Database, make sure CONFIG_DATABASE_URI parameter is set to an empty string like ''.
+By default it is set to an empty string in the config.py so if you would like to use SQLite database then no need to change anything.

 Use External Database
 *********************

-If you want to use an external database, make sure the CONFIG_DATABASE_URI format is "dialect+driver://username:password@host:port/database".
+In order to use an external database, make sure CONFIG_DATABASE_URI parameter is set like "dialect+driver://username:password@host:port/database".

 **Note** It is recommended to create the database in advance.